List of Jessica Jones characters: Eddy Costa

 Eddy Costa (portrayed by John Ventimiglia) is a detective investigating the deaths of anyone involved with IGH who has crossed paths with Jessica Jones.

 Ruth Sunday

 Ruth Sunday (portrayed by Lisa Tharps) is Eddie Costa's detective partner.
 She was killed when Alisa fell out of the window with her.

 Karl Malus

 Karl Malus (portrayed by Callum Keith Rennie) is a scientist who is one of the leaders of IGH.
 He was the one who saved the lives of Jessica Jones and Alisa Jones following a car accident and later gave powers to Trish.
 He committed suicide by blowing up his lab.

 Shane Ryback

 Shane Ryback (portrayed by Eden Marryshow) is a con artist working with Inez Green.

 Introduced in season three

 Gillian

 Gillian (portrayed by Aneesh Sheth) is Jessica's newest assistant who is sarcastic and friendly.
 She is transgender.

 Grace

-Grace (portrayed by Jessica Francis Dukes) is Trish's co-host on Style with Trish.
+Grace (portrayed by Jessica Frances Dukes) is Trish's co-host on Style with Trish.